openfifth/koha-plugin-flywire_payments/README.md

 ## API Endpoint

-The WPM callback endpoint is now available at:
+The Flywire callback endpoint is now available at:
 ```
-/api/v1/contrib/wpmpayments/callback
+/api/v1/contrib/flywirepayments/callback
 ```

-This endpoint accepts POST requests with XML payloads from the WPM payment system.
+This endpoint accepts POST requests with XML payloads from the Flywire payment system.

 ## Legacy Setup (Deprecated)